Ouranosinc/xclim/README.rst

 Credits
 ^^^^^^^
-xclim development is funded through Ouranos_, Environment and Climate Change Canada (ECCC_), the `Fonds vert`_ and the Fonds d’électrification et de changements climatiques (FECC_), the Canadian Foundation for Innovation (CFI_), and the Fonds de recherche du Québec (FRQ_).
+xclim development is funded through Ouranos_, Environment and Climate Change Canada (ECCC_), the `Fonds vert`_ and the Fonds d'électrification et de changements climatiques (FECC_), the Canadian Foundation for Innovation (CFI_), and the Fonds de recherche du Québec (FRQ_).

 This package was created with Cookiecutter_ and the `audreyfeldroy/cookiecutter-pypackage`_ project template.